ashishkumar-ds/data-science-projects/thelook-ecommerce-retention-analysis/notebooks/README.md

   order by 1
 ),

--- Step 4: Calculate the retention table with the count of users for each cohort month and activity month retention_table as ( select
+-- Calculate the retention table with the count of users for each cohort month and activity month retention_table as ( select
     b.cohort_month, -- cohort month